Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 All completeness metrics are defined in `completeness` subsection.

+### Emptiness Metric

+Calculates the measure of emptiness in the specified columns: `null_count / values_count`.
+When applied to multiple columns, total number of values and total number of nulls are used in the equation above.

+Additional parameters can be supplied:

+* `includeEmptyStrings` - *Optional, default is `false`*.
+Boolean parameter indicating whether empty string values should be considered as nulls.

+Metric is reversible. **By default, `reversed` parameter is set to `true`, i.e. error collection logic is reversed by default.**
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns are non-noll (or non-empty if `includeEmptyStrings` is set to `true`).
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns are null (or empty if `includeEmptyStrings` is set to `true`).

+All completeness metrics are defined in `emptiness` subsection.

 ### Sequence Completeness Metric

 Calculates measure of completeness of an incremental sequence of integers.
 In other words, it looks for the missing